 Richard joined Alaco in 2011.
 He has managed a range of complex corporate investigations, pre-transaction business intelligence assignments and litigation support cases, and other projects in the spaces where these intersect, often with a focus on countries in Latin America, Europe and Sub-Sharan Africa.
 He possesses a strong understanding of Latin American investment and political issues.
 Prior to joining Alaco, Richard spent a year at an asset management firm in the City.
 He holds a MA in Religious Studies from Edinburgh University and speaks Spanish.

 Henry joined Alaco in 2016.
-He undertakes a range of assignments for clients and has particular interests in cryptocurrencies and in South Asia, where he possesses a keen understanding of the region’s economic and political issues.
-Prior to Alaco Henry spent five years in Mumbai working for an investment bank and another major business intelligence firm, where he was primarily engaged on pre-transaction due diligence and litigation support assignments.
+In addition to handling many of our assignments in South Asia, where he possesses a keen understanding of the region’s economic and political issues, Henry also leads Alaco’s digital asset-focused due diligence subsidiary Alaco Analytics.
+Prior to Alaco Henry spent five years in Mumbai working for an investment bank and another business intelligence firm, where he was primarily engaged on pre-transaction due diligence and litigation support assignments.
 Henry began his career with an India-focused investment house in London.
 He holds a BSc in War, Peace and International Relations from University of Reading and an MSc in International Business & Finance from Kings’ College London.

 Heiner started his career in financial derivatives.
 He co-founded and headed a pan-European options market-making firm, before going on to senior Wealth Management positions at UBS (desk head, UHNW); Lombard Odier (Managing Director); Falcon Private Bank (market head and branch manager).
 He has advised clients such as Eurovegas, UBS-O'Connor, Derivatives Trading Corp (DeTraCo).